Pennsylvania vacation rental tax guide

 Are guests ever exempt from taxes?

 There are situations in which you aren’t required to collect lodging taxes in Pennsylvania.
-For example, a guest who rents for a long term rather than a short term will be exempt from short-term lodging taxes.
+For example, a guest who rents for a long term rather than a short term is exempt from short-term lodging taxes.

 In Pennsylvania, federal employees on official business and foreign diplomats are exempt from hotel taxes.
 Documentation is required.